Polish (PL)German (DE)English (EN)

 A complex infinite game

-Personality is the result of a complex interplay between genetics, family environment, culture, experiences, and self-work.
-It is said that personality is dynamic, as it changes over time and is never a finished product.
-This very changeability is what allows people to grow and adapt to new circumstances.
+Personality is the result of a complex interplay between genetics, family environment, culture, life experiences, and personal effort.
+It is said that personality is dynamic – it changes over time and is never a finished product.
+Thanks to this flexibility, people can grow and adapt to new conditions.

-Mateusz Nesterok emphasizes that personality is not a life sentence, but a process.
-We can understand it, nurture it, and shape it, because everyone holds the potential for growth, and awareness of this fact opens the door to a fuller life.
+Mateusz Nesterok emphasizes that personality is not a sentence, but a process.
+We can understand it, nurture it, and shape it – because everyone has the potential for growth.
+And being aware of that opens the door to a fuller life.

 We also encourage you to explore other articles on the best sleep and health blog, as well as the Encyclopedia of Healthy Sleep prepared by the ONSEN® team of specialists.
 For those who care about spine health, we recommend a set of spine exercises prepared by our physiotherapist.